Mdsadiq03/Flutter-Projects/MealsApp/README.md

 4.MealItemTrait:
 -A small widget class for displaying meal traits such as duration, complexity, and affordability.
--It enhances readability and provides key information at a glance for each meal item.
+-It enhances readability & provides key information at a glance for each meal item.

 5.CategoriesScreen:
 -This StatefulWidget displays the categories of meals available in the app.